rks101/egnet/README.md

 Dyno or DNS remains one of the most interesting topics in networking.

-Do you know each DNS resolver knows IP addresses of DNS root nameservers always!
+Do you know each DNS resolver knows the IP addresses of DNS root nameservers always!
 This is not a new thing, this has always been the case.
 This info is actually hardwired or better [hardcoded into BIND-9](https://gitlab.isc.org/isc-projects/bind9/-/blame/4c3b063ef8bd6e47b13c1dac3087daa1301a78ac/lib/dns/rootns.c#L37-80).
-Look at this code, there are 13 DNS root nameservers and the names are not case-sensitive.
+Look at this code, there are 13 DNS root nameservers, and the names are not case-sensitive.
 You can find A type DNS records for these 13 root nameservers named from A to M (as on Jan 2022).

 Note:- BIND (Berkeley Internet Name Domain) is an implementation of naming service or DNS used in our end-point devices, networks and to connect or bind the internet.
 [BIND source code](https://gitlab.isc.org/isc-projects/bind9) is hosted by ISC (Internet Systems Consortium).
 It was developed in UCB in 1984 and later maintained by ISC.

-Note:- How do we/local DNS servers reach to a particular root nameserver while they all are managed by different entities globally?
-Using IP Anycast => as long as we get response from any of them is fine to go ahead.
+Note:- How do we/local DNS servers reach a particular root nameserver while they all are managed by different entities globally?
+Using IP Anycast => As long as we get a response from any of them is fine to go ahead.
 No broadcast query or multi-cast query is used to locate a root nameserver.

-To get a list of root nameserver and their IP addresses, just type dig and see the answer section and additional sections.
+To get a list of root nameservers and their IP addresses, just type dig and see the answer section and additional sections.

 ```
 $ dig